 Latvia does not possess nuclear installations as defined in Article 2(i) of the Convention.
-Despite the fact that research reactors are not formally covered by the Convention (see Art.2), Latvia (as also some other Contracting Parties of CNS) agreed to include them during the previous CNS peer review conferences.
+Despite the fact that Salaspils Research Reactor are not formally covered by the Convention (see Art.2), Latvia (as also some other Contracting Parties of CNS) agreed to include them during the previous CNS peer review conferences.
 Latvia owns only one research reactor, which is permanently closed down and currently is in stage of decommissioning.
 The spent nuclear fuel has been returned to the country of origin in May 2008.
-However due to lack of financial resources further steps towards decommissioning has not been taken.
+In 2015 finance from state budget resources allocated for a project and permit for decommissioning of the Salaspils Research Reactor.
+Latvia has planned complete decommissioning of reactor by 2020.
+In 2015, Parliament (Saeima) allocated resources from the government budget to the decommissioning of the reactor for years 2017-2020.